Explosive Diarrhea After Eating: 9 Causes Explained.

 The diagnosis of Bile acid diarrhea is usually difficult and overlooked by doctors because:

-Cholestyramine (Questran) is a bile acid sequestrant that is used to treat BAD.
+Cholestyramine (Questran) is a bile acid sequestrant used to treat BAD.
 If you experience explosive diarrhea after eating with severe urgency, consult your doctor about the possibility of BAD.

 4- Lactose intolerance.